Terraphice/yomibot/README.md

 all previous entries having empty values for the new columns.
 This means that using constraints such as `NOT NULL` are not possible, and you will need to account for the possibility of empty values being returned when using any "new" columns.
+Additionally, the code should check for the presence of these changes and make them if they are not present.
+This is important to ensure that other instances of the bot have the required columns or settings in the table.

 ## License